 Please click on “Submit a Prospectus” to submit your two page prospectus.
 Remove all identifying student name and school information from the prospectus before submission.

-The ten teams selected from the previous round will convene on April 4, 2014 at Morgan Stanley headquarters in New York City for a day-long competition.
+The ten teams selected from the previous round will convene on April 17, 2015 at Morgan Stanley in London for a day-long competition.
 Each team will have 10 minutes to present its pitch to a panel of judges and will be expected to answer 10 minutes of questions from the selection panel.
 Presentation suggestions are provided below.
 The selection panel will be composed of experienced institutional investors and officers of foundation funds and endowments, as well as other professionals in the field.
 The same selection criteria will be used in the first and second rounds of competition.

 For the finals competition, prepare a presentation for the selection committee that lays out your investment strategy and identifies the environmental and/or social impact that your investment vehicle will address.
 Presentations should: